t-shah02/java-tunes/README.md

-## Music Player in Java -  CPSC 210 Personal Project
+## Music Player in Java - Personal Project
 ## By: Tanish Shah

 **Proposal**